 God is anything but tame, and following him is anything but safe!
 It is a risky adventure, this journey of faith.
 Of course, total surrender to God will lead to incomparable success, significance and satisfaction, both in this life and in the one to come, yet there is a dimension to God that the Israelites came to understand through their wilderness experience that we don’t fully understand in our day: God’s faithful love cannot be separated from his fierce holiness.

-Going Deep // Focus: Exodus 20:18-20
+Going Deep // Focus: Numbers 1:53

-God wants us to live in holy fear—the one that comes from a mature knowledge of his holiness and a respect for his right to lovingly rule our lives.
-It is that kind of fear that is the best motive for holy living—and the surest way to the blessings God longs to shower us with.
-That kind of fear comes not from peels of thunder and flashes of lightening, but from a surrendered heart.
+Is there any positive take-away from this sobering devotional?
+Yes!
+God wants us to live in holy fear—fear that comes from a mature knowledge of God’s fierce holiness and a healthy respect for his right to lovingly rule our lives.
+This fear of the Lord is healthy, whether conscious or subconscious, because it promotes an attitude of belief in, love for and complete trust of God.
+It is that kind of fear that is the best motive for living in awareness of his fierce holiness, and it is the surest path to the blessings God longs to shower upon us.

 So beware of the God, it will lead to unimaginable favor on the risky adventure of following after him!